Bluedot-Innovation/PointSDK-SampleApp-iOS-ObjC/README.md

-To use this sample project, you first need to obtain the PointSDK binary library and header files.
+To use this sample project, you first need to obtain the Point SDK binary library and header files.

 You can obtain these files by registering for a free account at: